Static-Codes/AliasBuddy/README.md

 		  }
     `
 - Parses `<function-name>() { // Code Here }`
-- Displays the commands available, and an indication of if they require superuser permissions.
+- Displays the commands available.
 - Allows for users to select a command from an available list.